 There have been a lot of changes in bridal wear over the last decade.
 Since opening, we understand that ready-to-wear designers often don't have the capacity to design bridal wear.
 They are two different areas, with their own demands and needs.
 Designers now realize that wedding dresses are more consuming than ready-to-wear and carry more emotion.
 But a wedding dress is the one occasion most women get to experience made-to-measure dressmaking, and for that reason a ready-to-wear designer may have the kind of expertise needed.

 5. Be realistic about what you can afford

 If you have a small budget but want a big dress and can't afford the same quality, or workmanship, as a more expensive gown, it's not possible to cheat.
-I always recommend a smaller dress made from silk inside out, with every detail beautifully made, rather than something that looks bigger but cheap.
+I always recommend a smaller dress made from tulle inside out, with every detail beautifully made, rather than something that looks bigger but cheap.
 A perfect fit is more important than anything else.